flipcoder/qork/README.md

 Copyright (c) 2020 Grady O'Connell

-Qork is a (very new) 3D/2D python game framework built with ModernGL.
+Qork is a (very new) 3D/2D python OpenGL framework built with ModernGL and other libs.

-It is modeled after my C++ game engine, [Qor](https://github.com/flipcoder/qor).
+It is designed to be extremely easy to use for gamejams, prototypes and full projects alike.

+My hope is that it will be easy enough to teach real programming and design patterns to kids.

 This is VERY NEW and some things are only partially implemented.
 Features will change.
 This is not yet stable enough for production.